faisalmemon/ios-crash-dump-analysis-book/README.md

 `pandoc` | Document translator to get from .markdown format to other formats `pandoc-citeproc` | Biliography Citation Helper for pandoc

+#### Latex Support

-Latext support appears not to be available directly in brew so I used the rec mmended [MacTex](https://www.tug.org/mactex/)
+Latex support appears not to be available directly in brew so I used the recommended [MacTex](https://www.tug.org/mactex/) and this was installed via a brew cask install
+`brew cask install mactex`

 For analysing binaries I used `class-dump`.
 Whilst previously this was available from Brew, it seems now you have to directly download it.